wspowell/redisobj/README.md

   Info string
 }
 ```
-3. The nested struct has a key
+3. Both root struct and nested struct have a key
   * The struct have different key prefixes and may be found in different hash slots
 ```
 // {redisobj:Item:<Id>}